NRLA – National Residential Landlords Association – About the NRLA

-They cover England, Wales & Scotland.
-However, the NRLA, to the best of our knowledge, does not cover Northern Ireland.
+They cover England, Wales & Scotland and their offices are in London.
+However, to the best of our knowledge, they do not cover Northern Ireland.

-What does the National Residential Landlords Association do?
+What does the National Residential Landlord Association do?

-Unlike NRLA, the British Landlords association (The BLA) stands for commercial & residential landlords and is a free association.
+Unlike NRLA, the British Landlord association (The BLA) represents commercial & residential landlords and is a free national association.